ReScience/ReScience-submission/article/Larisch-2019.md

 the influence of spiking order to connectivity (Fig. 4a, down and Fig. 4b, down in [@Clopath2010]) and the emergence of receptive fields by presenting natural scenes (Fig. 7d in [@Clopath2010]).

-For the sake of readability, a description about the single experiments is given at the results of the experiments.
+For the sake of readability, a description of the single experiments is given with the corresponding results.

 ### Non-reproduced experiments